Serving all people by providing personalized health and wellness through exemplary care, education and research.

 OA is called wear-and-tear arthritis because it is a result of using joints every day.
 The older a person gets, the greater the wear-and-tear.
-Although you cannot completely prevent OA, there are things that you can do to help lessen every day stress on your joints and make it less likely that OA will happen, or get worse.
+You can’t completely prevent OA.
+But there are things that you can do to help lessen every day stress on your joints and make it less likely that OA will happen, or get worse.

 High blood sugar levels raise your risk of getting OA.

 Exercise is the best way to prevent joint problems.
 It helps to keep joints from getting stiff and keeps muscles strong.
 It's also an important part of the treatment of arthritis.
 Try for at least 30 minutes of exercise on most days.
 Talk with your healthcare provider about safe exercise for you.